 What are your responsibilities as CEO and founder of VillageLuxe?

-As the CEO and founder, I drive the vision of the business, steering our priorities for tech, development, and marketing, all the while ensuring we are staying true to our values — bringing friendship and community to high-fashion, connecting an incredible community of like-minded women and spreading the sharing economy movement.
-Fundraising is at the core of my responsibilities to myself, my investors and the brand.
-Business development and meeting people who have interest to share in the expanding growth of the brand falls under my umbrella as well.
+As the CEO and founder, I drive the vision of the business, steering our priorities for tech, development, and marketing, all the while ensuring we are staying true to our values — bringing friendship and community to high fashion, connecting an incredible community of like-minded women and spreading the sharing economy movement.
+Fundraising is at the core of my responsibilities to myself, my investors, and the brand.
+Business development and meeting people who have an interest to share in the expanding growth of the brand fall under my umbrella as well.
 It’s been a pleasure to get to know great movers and shakers within the industry.
-As a key pillar to the brand is service excellence, I try to stay as close to customer support as I can in order to intimately know the questions they have and what improvements or changes will address the pain points.
+As a key pillar of the brand is service excellence, I try to stay as close to customer support as I can in order to intimately know the questions they have and what improvements or changes will address the pain points.
 If I catch a question between meetings, I may even reply personally.

 What are the most important characteristics someone needs to have to be successful in your role?